-Tory Clark leads projects focusing on U.S. state-level climate policy, energy infrastructure planning, and low carbon technologies.
-She provides clients with rigorous technical modeling as well as a practical translation of complex analyses to inform energy and climate policy.
-Several of her projects have focused on helping states chart policy pathways to reach their long-term greenhouse gas reduction goals.
+Tory Clark leads projects focusing on U.S. state-level climate policy, energy infrastructure planning, and low-carbon technologies.
+She provides clients with rigorous technical modeling as well as practical, accessible translations of complex analyses to inform energy and climate policy.

 Education: MS, technology and policy, Massachusetts Institute of Technology; BS, mechanical engineering, Tufts University